 “What prompted our proposals is the problem with risky and crook content material.
 The matters that worry us are who takes duty for the content material?
 Who moderates it?
 Do we need those apps to be a car for terrorism or pornography?
 No.”

-Last July, Indonesia banned TikTok for holding “pornography, inappropriate content and blasphemy”.
+Last July, Indonesia banned TikTok for holding “pornography, inappropriate content, and blasphemy”.

 Similar policies also are being mentioned for overseas payment and e-trade vendors.
 “In my view, except we are very certain there may be no safety chance from Chinese apps, we shouldn’t permit them to function at all,” stated Ashwani Mahajan, countrywide co-convener of Swadeshi Jagaran Manch, the monetary lobbying wing of a ways-right political employer Rashtriya Swayamsevak Sangh.
-“In reality, in days to come back, the authorities are thinking of strict guidelines on Chinese social media apps too.”
+“In reality, in days to come back, the authorities are also thinking of strict guidelines on Chinese social media apps.”